Sensation and PerceptionBy Adam John Privitera

 Notice anything odd while you were reading the text in the triangle?
 Did you notice the second “the”?
 If not, it’s likely because you were reading this from a top-down approach.
 Having a second “the” doesn’t make sense.
 We know this.
 Our brain knows this and doesn’t expect there to be a second one, so we have a tendency to skip right over it.
 In other words, your past experience has changed the way you perceive the writing in the triangle!
 A beginning reader—one who is using a bottom-up approach by carefully attending to each piece—would be less likely to make this error.

 Finally, it should be noted that when we experience a sensory stimulus that doesn’t change, we stop paying attention to it.
 This is why we don’t feel the weight of our clothing, hear the hum of a projector in a lecture hall, or see all the tiny scratches on the lenses of our glasses.
 When a stimulus is constant and unchanging, we experience sensory adaptation.
-During this process we become less sensitive to that stimulus.
+This occurs because if a stimulus does not change, our receptors quit responding to it.
 A great example of this occurs when we leave the radio on in our car after we park it at home for the night.
 When we listen to the radio on the way home from work the volume seems reasonable.
 However, the next morning when we start the car, we might be startled by how loud the radio is.
 We don’t remember it being that loud last night.
 What happened?
-What happened is that we adapted to the constant stimulus of the radio volume over the course of the previous day.
-This required us to continue to turn up the volume of the radio to combat the constantly decreasing sensitivity.
-However, after a number of hours away from that constant stimulus, the volume that was once reasonable is entirely too loud.
-We are no longer adapted to that stimulus!
+We adapted to the constant stimulus (the radio volume) over the course of the previous day and increased the volume at various times.

 Now that we have introduced some basic sensory principles, let us take on each one of our fascinating senses individually.